 Unfortunately, cookware with wooden handles is not dishwasher safe.
 High temperatures and chemicals in the dishwasher have an adverse effect on the wood and can cause deformation and cracking o wooden parts of cookware f.
 A cracked handle not only affects the aesthetic appearance and functionality but is also a way for bacteria to collect and multiply.

 As a rule, cookware with a wooden handle should be washed by hand.
-Avoid soaking such cookware in water for a long time to prevent warping and cracking of wooden parts.
+Avoid soaking such cookware in water for a long time to keep wooden parts from warping and cracking.
 Make sure to wipe well after washing to eliminate moisture that can be absorbed.
 Then leave the pan to dry well.

 Good prevention against drying out of the wood is occasional seasoning with food-grade oil.
 Repeat this procedure once a month.
 Make sure that the handle is thoroughly dry before applying the oil.
 Leave the oil to soak well for a few hours, then remove the excess with a paper towel.
 The seasoning will prevent the penetration of moisture into the wood.
 Oil-treated handles look shiny, so the pan will look more attractive.